MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/register-scom-mi-resource-provider.md

 >[!Note]
 > To know about the SCOM Managed Instance (preview) Architecture, see [Azure Monitor SCOM Managed Instance (preview)](operations-manager-managed-instance-overview.md).

-## To register the SCOM Managed Instance (preview) resource provider
+## Register the SCOM Managed Instance resource provider

 To register the SCOM managed Instance (preview) resource provider, follow these steps: